Molly Messer

 The words to a hymn called Solid Rock rose to the surface of my mind:

+“When darkness seems to hide His face, I rest on His unchanging grace.
+In every high and stormy gale, My Anchor holds within the veil.”
+No matter how many more unexpected transitions hit me, the one thing that will never change is the goodness and grace of God.
 It is a lesson that I have re-learned many times, but now I have a “twilight” perspective – a moment of clarity.
 I am reminded that in that moment of clarity, if I just look up instead of around me, I can get my bearings, reset my course and move forward again.
+“We have this hope as an anchor or the soul, firm and secure.”
+Hebrews 6:19

 Life Lessons from a Fern